rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>

-The overall Bank Tranfer end-to-end payment proccess is illustrated in following sequence diagram:
+The overall Bank Transfer end-to-end payment process is illustrated in following sequence diagram:
 ![bank transfer sequence diagram](./../../asset/image/core_api-sequence_bank_transfer.png)
 </article>
 </details>

 ## Sandbox Environment
 The steps given below use [Midtrans *Sandbox* environment](https://account.midtrans.com/) to test the integration process.
 Please make sure that you use the *Server Key* and *Client Key* for the *Sandbox* environment.
 For more details, refer to [Retrieving API Access Keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).
 ##  Steps for Integration
 To integrate with Bank Transfer payment method, follow the steps given below.
 #### 1. Sending Transaction Data to API Charge
 Charge API request should be generated from your backend.
 The request is authenticated with a server key, which can be accessed through the account.
 After the request is sent, you will get the va_number.

-The table given below describes the various elements required for sending the transation data to the charge API.
+The table given below describes the various elements required for sending the transaction data to the *Charge API*.

 | Requirement    | Description                                                  |
 | -------------- | ------------------------------------------------------------ |